mclaeysb/claeissens/README.md

 # Claeissens-copy of the Map of the Liberty of Bruges

 This repository contains static level 0 [IIIF Image API](https://iiif.io/api/image/2.0/) images of the 1597 copy by Pieter Claeissens of the 1571 *Map of the Liberty of Bruges* (*Kaart van het Brugse Vrije*) by Pieter Pourbus.
 The map is available in the collection of [Musea Brugge](https://collectie.museabrugge.be/collection/work/id/0000_GRO0438_I), including a [IIIF Manifest](https://dam.museabrugge.be/iiif/3/18761/manifest.json) pointing to a Cantaloupe server managed by the museum and [meemoo](https://meemoo.be/).
-The images and manifest in this repository serve as a backup for a [Mapathon](https://mappingpourbus.ugent.be/) workshop organised on March 14th and 15th 2025.
+The images and manifest in this repository serve as a backup for a [Mapathon](https://mappingpourbus.ugent.be/) workshop organised on March 14th and 15th 2025 (see the Mapathon [manual](https://pages.allmaps.org/workshops/2025-mapathon-claeissens.html)).

 The original digitalisation resulted in a picture of 158174 x 95614 pixels.
 This has been scaled down to a lower resolution of 52724 x 31871 to find a better balance between detail and manageability.